 Academic Deans must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Academic Deans need abilities such as problem sensitivity, written comprehension, and oral expression in order to perform their job at a high level.
+For example, Academic Deans need abilities such as written comprehension, oral expression, and written expression in order to perform their job at a high level.
 The list below shows several important abilities for Academic Deans, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Academic Deans frequently use skills like critical thinking, reading comprehension, and writing to perform their job effectively.
+Academic Deans frequently use skills like reading comprehension, critical thinking, and active listening to perform their job effectively.
 The list below shows several critical skills for Academic Deans, ranked by their relative importance.